awaluk/q2a-latest-users/README.md

 # Latest users plugin to [Question2Answer](http://question2answer.org/)

 Plugin add pages with latest registered and latest logged users with action IP.
+Plugin highlights duplicated IP addresses, so you can simply detect multi-accounts.

 ## Installation